CloudMD Closes Acquisition of Medical Confidence Inc., a Revolutionary, Technology-based, Healthcare Navigation Platform for Enterprise Clients

 ON BEHALF OF THE BOARD OF DIRECTORS

 - Warning!
-GuruFocus has detected 3 Warning Signs with TSXV:DOC.
+GuruFocus has detected 3 Warning Signs with DOCRF.
 Click here to check it out.

 “Dr. Essam Hamza, MD"